Equipment and supplies used to weld and solder.

-Stud welders use a specialized stud welding gun to fuse weld studs, weld nuts or weld fasteners to a metal sheet, plate or workpiece.
-An arc is struck between the welding stud or fastener and workpiece, which solidly fuses the welding fastener to the work
+Stud welders use a specialized stud welding gun to fuse weld studs, weld nuts, or weld fasteners to a metal workpiece.
+An arc is struck between the welding stud or fastener and workpiece that solidly fuses the welding fastener to the substrate.

 Search by Specification | Learn more about Stud Welders

 Ultrasonic welding and cutting machines melt areas with an arc and then use a high-velocity, high-temperature ionized gas to make cuts.

 Search by Specification | Learn more about Ultrasonic Cutting and Welding Machines

 Ultrasonic horns and ultrasonic boosters are used with ultrasonic transducers and converters.
 Boosters or velocity transformers amplify ultrasonic vibrations.
 Ultrasonic horns, sonotrodes, anvils, blades or probes contact and transmit ultrasonic vibration.

 Weld monitors and controllers are used for sensing joint quality (size or integrity), gap, position, or output power supply variations.
 Also, controllers are used to adjust parameters to compensate for variations in joint quality or output power.

 Search by Specification | Learn more about Weld Monitors and Controllers

 Welding Accessories (629 suppliers)